 Jung Da Won

 Jung Da Won was born in 1990 and is more known for being the sister of BTS member J-Hope.

-However, Da Won is also the CEO of Mejiwoo, a famous Korean brand that copies Supreme’s business model of limited edition clothing.
+However, Da Won is also the CEO of Mejiwoo, a famous Korean brand that copies Supreme’s limited edition clothing business model.